dnt1020/cs4131final/README.md

 Session Management: users log in to keep track of their reviews and previous pairs they found

 Databases:
-  - ser - store user information
+  - User - store user information
     - each user can create multiple history and reviews
   - Pair - stores pairs users look up - no duplicate pairs
     - each pair has multiple history and multiple reviews